unibo-dtm-se-2324-myplants/report/sections/03-design/index.md

 3. **Data Access Layer**: Manages data storage and retrieval.
 Local storage is used for caching responses on the client, while Multer handles image uploads on the server.
 4. **Service Layer**: Interfaces with external services like the OpenAI API to perform plant identification.

+## Backend

+The backend of PlantAI is built using Node.js and Express, enabling efficient handling of image uploads and API interactions.
+Key technical components include:

+### 1. Image Uploads
+Multer middleware is used for handling image uploads in memory, allowing for immediate processing of files without disk storage.

+### 2. OpenAI API Integration
+The backend communicates with the OpenAI API to analyze plant images and extract relevant details.
+The image is converted to base64 and sent as part of a request to the API, which responds with plant information or a "not a plant" notification.

+### 3. Error Handling
+The backend includes error handling to manage cases like missing images or invalid responses from the API, ensuring a reliable user experience.

+### 4. Response Handling
+The backend processes the API response, ensures data is correctly formatted, and sends it back to the frontend as a JSON object.

+### 5. Endpoint and POST Request
+The backend exposes an endpoint `/submit` that accepts POST requests.
+This endpoint is responsible for handling image uploads and processing the request.

+- **URL**: `/submit`
+- **Method**: POST
+- **Request Body**: Contains the uploaded image and the plant’s location (indoor/outdoor).
+- **Response**: A JSON object with the plant's identification details, watering schedule, or a "not a plant" message.

 ## Interaction
 When a user uploads an image, the system follows this flow:
 1. The image is uploaded via the frontend.